Breakfast at Fatboys

-Breakfast at Fatboys is the debut album by Australian hip hop group Butterfingers, released on 3 May 2004 on the group's own Valley Trash label and distributed by MGM.
+Breakfast at Fatboys is the debut album by Australian rap rock group Butterfingers, released on 3 May 2004 on the group's own Valley Trash label and distributed by MGM.

 The album reached #61 on the ARIA album charts, #15 on the ARIA Australian Release charts and #2 on the AIR (Australian Independent Record Labels Association) Charts where it remained in the top twenty of the AIR charts for over a year following its release.
 Triple J named it 'Album of the Week' upon its release and added the new single, "Yo Mama" to high rotation at the station.
 The album was also nominated for the Best Independent Release ARIA Award.